 Pool Safety Tips

-1. Never leave a child unattended in the pool.
+• Never leave a child unattended in or near the pool.
+Active, undistracted supervision is essential.

-3. Always have the proper gates and locks on doors and around the pool.
-If your child is independently mobile, there should be at least 2 different locks/gates/covers between them and the pool.
+• Install proper barriers.
+Secure gates, self-latching locks, alarms, and pool covers help create layers of protection.
+If your child is independently mobile, there should be at least two separate barriers between them and the pool.

 Previous Post